Drivers learn city-scale dynamic equilibrium

-Taxi drivers also pay for fuel usage, which depends on vehicle model, vehicle speed and acceleration, air temperature, and air conditioning.
-As of vehicle model, after the 2008-05-02 TLC auction, 275 of the 13237 Medallions are restricted to alternative fuel vehicles, but many unrestricted Medallion owners voluntarily converted to clean-fuel vehicles (see Table~\ref{tab:fuel}, data from TLC 2008-2013 Annual Reports \url{http://www.nyc.gov/html/tlc/html/archive/annual.shtml}).
-For gasoline/hybrid light passenger vehicles operating at urban traffic speed (16-40 km/h, or 10-25 mph), fuel consumption per hour is almost constant, see \cite{Davis2017}.
-This means that fuel cost per service time can be seen as a constant for each taxicab regardless of speed --- we do not consider taxis parked by the curb with engine off actively in service.
-Even without this observation, fuel cost per service time would still be approximately constant for a driver in one shift, as long as the driver has consistent driving speeds and acceleration patterns.
+Taxi drivers also pay for fuel usage (if not covered by lease), which depends on vehicle model, vehicle speed, and acceleration.
+As of vehicle model, most are gasoline or hybrid-electric vehicles: at any time during 2009-2013, at most 23 of the 13237 Medallion taxis use diesel or compressed natural gas vehicles.
+For gasoline and hybrid light passenger vehicles operating at urban traffic speed (16-40 km/h or 10-25 mph), fuel consumption per hour is almost constant, see \cite{Davis2017}.
+This means that fuel cost per service time can be seen as a constant for each taxicab regardless of speed---we do not consider taxis parked by the curb with engine off actively in service.
+Even without this observation, fuel cost per service time would still be approximately constant for a driver, as long as the driver has consistent driving speeds and acceleration patterns.

 A taxi driver earns the remaining fare and tips after paying for lease, fuel, or both.
+Although vehicle maintenance is another cost to drivers who own the vehicle, it is not relevant to the driver strategy of our interest.
 Formally, the hourly income $u_i$ of driver $i$ derives from hourly trip revenue $\pi_i$, minus hourly fuel cost $f_i$, minus amortized hourly lease payment $r_i$:

 The amortized hourly lease payment by the driver is $r_i = R_i / T_i$, where $T_i$ denotes driver total service time during the lease term, and $R_i$ denotes lease payment, i.e. rent of the Medallion taxicab.
 Depending on the lease, $f_i$ or $r_i$ may be zero.
 Since $f_i$ and $r_i$ are constant for driver $i$ in any given shift, they do not affect the driver's driving strategy.
-Thus, driver's objective is strategically equivalent to trip revenue $\pi_i$.
-We note that although vehicle maintenance is another cost to drivers who own the vehicle, it is not relevant to the driver strategy of our interest.
+Thus, the objective of a driver is strategically equivalent to trip revenue $\pi_i$.